ibrahimasorydiallo1/RAG-Based-AI-Assistant-LangChain/README.md

 ## Target Audience

-I had the opportunity to complete this project in order to validate my 1st module in my learning journey with Ready tensor flow: https://www.readytensor.ai/
+I had the opportunity to complete this project in order to validate my 1st module in my learning journey with Ready Tensor AI: https://www.readytensor.ai/

 This project is addressed also to other students who are striving to become one of best in this field.
 It is also addressed to recruiters as I am looking for an intership to get my degree.